-Mitigation Measures/ Standard Conditions of Mitigation Monitoring: Елуконпелан іпраст Approval Monitoring Schedule Monitoring Responsibility Monitoring Procedure determination to be made by the City of Oakland.
+Mitigation Massured Standard Conditions of Environmental Impact Mitigation Measures/ Standard Conditions of Approval Monitoring Schedule Monitoring Responsibility Monitoring Procedure determination to be made by the City of Oakland.
 All significant cultural materials recovered shall be subject to scientific analysis, professional museum curation, and a report prepared by the qualified archaeologist according to current professional standards. i.
 In considering any suggested measure proposed by the consulting archaeologist in order to mitigate impacts to historical resources or unique archaeological resources, the project applicant shall determine whether avoidance is necessary and feasible in light of factors such as the nature of the find, project design, costs, and other considerations.
 If avoidance is unnecessary or infeasible, other appropriate measures (e.g., data recovery) shall be instituted.
 Work may proceed on other parts of the project site while measure for historical resources or unique archaeological resources is carried out. ii.
-Should an archaeological artifact or feature be discovered on-site during project construction, all activities within a 50-foot radius of the find would be halted until the findings can be fully investigated by a qualified archaeologist to evaluate the find and assess the significance of the find according to the CEOA Astartism of the historical or unique archaeological resource.
-If the deposit is determined to be significant, the project applicant and the qualified archaeologist shall meet to determine the appropriate avoidance measures or other appropriate measure, subject to approval by the City of Oakland, which shall assure implementation of appropriate measure recommended by the appropriate measure recommended by the accuracy recommended by th Should archaeologically-significant naterials be recovered, the qualified archaeologist shall recommend appropriate analysis and treatment, and shall prepare a report on the findings for submittal to the Northwest Information Center. ς.
-The following additional SCAs (SCA Cultrl-1a through
+Should an archaeological artifact or feature be discovered on-site during project construction, all activities within a 50-foot radius of the find would be halted until the findings can be fully investigated by a qualified archaeologist to evaluate the find and assess the significance of the find according to the CEQA definition of a historical or unique archaeological resource.
+If the deposit is determined to be significant, the project applicant and the qualified archaeologist shall meet to determine the appropriate avoidance measures or other appropriate measure, subject to approval by the City of Oakland, which shall assure implementation of appropriate measure measures recommended by the archaeologist.
+Should archaeologically-significant materials be recovered, the qualified archaeologist shall recommend appropriate analysis and treatment, and shall prepare a report on the findings for submittal to the Northwest Information Center.